sharan59/SampleGraph/README.md

 After installation of modules type ng serve which runs the project in local server.

 Step-3 :
-Next open browser an place the following url : http://localhost:4200/
+Next open browser and place the following url : http://localhost:4200/